S.C. earthquake offers reminders about risk

 803-252-3455 or cell phone 803-708-5271

-Columbia, S.C. – February 15, 2014 – A 4.1 magnitude earthquake hit Edgefield County, South Carolina yesterday at 10:23 P.M.
-Luckily, the event caused no major devastation or deaths.
+Columbia, S.C. – February 18, 2015 – About one year ago, a 4.1 magnitude earthquake hit Edgefield County, South Carolina.
+Fortunately, the event caused no major devastation or deaths.

-This minor quake is a reminder that seismic events can cause massive destruction in the blink of an eye.
+Minor quakes can remind us that seismic events are capable of causing massive destruction in the blink of an eye, and without warning.
 The devastation can be extensive and expensive, and recovery can take years.

 “While we typically don’t think about them, earthquakes pose a very real threat to South Carolinians,” said Russ Dubisky, Executive Director of the South Carolina Insurance News Service.
 “This is certainly coverage that individuals should consider as they look for ways to protect their family, assets, and financial futures against natural disasters.”